PixllCreations/mini-comp-bot/README.md

 }
 ```

 In order to set a season's worth of mini challenges, you must assemble an array of type `Competition[]` where each object is a respective competition.
-This is the object that will be referenced when a user calls one of the two slash commands (mentioned below in the section titled "**Using the Bot**").
+This is the object that will be referenced when a user calls one of the two slash commands.

 ```
 const  competitions:  Competition[] = [